 Sarah Clark MBACP (Registered)

-I'm experienced in working with lots of issues, including depression, anxiety and panic attacks, relationship issues, family issues, work issues, worries around ageing and illness, bereavement and loss, and I have also worked extensively with trauma, sexual abuse and PTSD.
+Over the years I have worked with people of all ages and from all walks of life, and with a wide range of issues, including depression, anxiety and panic attacks, generalised anxiety disorder, addictions, eating distress, relationship issues, family issues, loss of meaning in life, work issues, worries around ageing and illness, bereavement, and I have extensive experience of working with trauma, sexual abuse and PTSD.

-I provide both counselling/psychotherapy and Minded Yoga Therapy for mental health, but I integrate many of the practical tools of yoga therapy (mindfulness and breathing techniques for example) into my talking therapy work, where relevant, as they can sometimes help people feel a bit more steady relatively quickly.
+I provide both counselling/psychotherapy and Minded Yoga Therapy for mental health, but I can integrate many of the tools of yoga therapy (eg. mindfulness and breathing techniques) into talking therapy, if you're interested in that.

 I look forward to hearing from you and will be glad to help in any way I can.